Banking & Finance 2024

 Under Norwegian law, there are no foreign currency exchange controls or limits, and there are no restrictions regarding payments or repayments to or from a Norwegian borrower in a foreign currency.

 In general, there are no restrictions on a borrower’s use of proceeds from loans or debt securities under Norwegian law.
 See, however, 5.4 Restrictions on the Target regarding the limitations applicable to a Norwegian target company, which relate to supporting an acquirer of a Norwegian target company when it comes to acquisition financing for the purchase of the shares in the Norwegian target company.
-The same limitations will apply for example with respect to a Norwegian target company obtaining a loan and on-lending these funds to the acquiring entity for the purpose of the acquiring entity paying down its acquisition debt (debt pushdown exercises).
+The same limitations will apply, for example, with respect to a Norwegian target company obtaining a loan and on-lending these funds to the acquiring entity for the purpose of the acquiring entity paying down its acquisition debt (debt pushdown exercises).

 Norwegian law does not have the concept of “trust” as known in common law or English law, but Norwegian law has a well-established agency concept whereby one entity holds a security interest on behalf of itself and others.
 With respect to secured financings governed by Norwegian law, a security agent will be appointed by the finance parties to hold the transaction security on their behalf.